RextonRZ/EqualLens-project/README.md

 ![AI-Tailored Interview Questions](./equallens-project/public/aigenerateintquestion.gif)

 ## 🔮 Future Roadmap

-- **Enhanced Analytics**: Detailed reporting on recruitment metrics
-- **Advanced Bias Detection**: More sophisticated algorithms to identify potential bias in job descriptions and evaluation
-- **Multi-language Support**: Expand language capabilities for global recruiting
-- **Talent Pool Management**: Long-term candidate tracking across multiple positions
+- **Accessibility Features**: Sign language recognition for candidates with speech impairments using Google Video Intelligence API and MediaPipe
+- **Advanced Facial Analysis**: Engagement assessment through expression detection with Google Cloud Video Intelligence API while maintaining anonymity
+- **Animated Avatars**: Using Vertex AI to create anonymized avatars that mirror facial expressions while masking identity
+- **Predictive Analytics**: Historical data analysis with TensorFlow and scikit-learn to identify successful hire patterns
+- **Personalized AI Chatbot**: Assistant for recruiters with candidate recommendations using Gemini and Dialogflow
-- **Integration with ATS Systems**: Connect with existing Applicant Tracking Systems
+- **ATS Integration**: Seamless connection with existing Applicant Tracking Systems
+- **Multi-language Support**: Expanded capabilities for global recruitment needs

 ## 🤝 Contributing
 We welcome contributions to the EqualLens project!
 Please see our [Contributing Guidelines](CONTRIBUTING.md) for more information.

 ## 📄 License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
 ---

 Built with ❤️ by the EqualLens Team